RUB-SysSec/Password-Strength-Meter-Accuracy/README.md

 In a post-processing step we use a small **Python** script to prepare the crawled data for the evaluation step in **R**.
 In the final step, we calculate the weighted Spearman correlation to estimate the accuracy of the crawled meter.

+### Obtaining an Ideal _Reference_
+While this repository contains some example passwords from the LinkedIn leak, a more evolved evaluation requires more than one ground truth.
+The easiest way to obtain such references is by sampling passwords from password leaks, and evaluating them using [CMU's Password Guessability Service (PGS)](https://pgs.ece.cmu.edu/).
+For more details please refer to [the paper](https://www.mobsec.ruhr-uni-bochum.de/forschung/veroeffentlichungen/accuracy-password-strength-meters/).

 ### Installation

 To keep the guide short, we assume the use of a [Ubuntu-based OS](https://xubuntu.org/release/18-04/).